turbot/steampipe-mod-aws-insights/dashboards/iam/docs/iam_user_detail.md

 This dashboard answers the following questions for each IAM user:

-- How is the IAM user entity configured?
+- How is the user configured?
 - What tags are applied?
-- When was the last console login?
-- How many IAM access keys the user has?
+- How many access keys does the user have?
-- What is the MFA status of IAM user?
+- How is the MFA configured?
-- Which IAM groups are associated with the user?
+- What groups are associated with the user?
-- What are the IAM policies associated with IAM user?
+- What are the AWS managed policies associated with user?